It’s how humans have always lived – together

 So yes, it’s time to dig deep, break it down, and build anew.
 Let’s shovel together. 🌱

 What can you do?
-Some action to reclaim the #openweb and refocus on its core principles of trust, humanity, and grassroots democracy is a good first step.
-The #posttruth era has eroded the integrity of our media, and tools like #Google—once a gateway to knowledge—have been reduced to serving the agendas of #dotcons, leaving us stranded in a desert of noise and distraction.
+Some actions to reclaim the #openweb and refocus on its core principles of trust, humanity, and grassroots democracy is a good first step.
+The #posttruth era has eroded the integrity of our media, and tools like #Google—once a gateway to knowledge—have been reduced to serving the agendas of #dotcons and more recently the state, leaving us stranded in a desert of noise and distraction.

 To take the different path, we need: